Let’s Talk About Biceps!

 So what are the reasons for weak biceps?
 Much of the problems people have with biceps training can be traced back to incorrect exercise performance and over training.
 Those of you that have read my articles over the years know how much I believe in recovery.

 I’ve been in this business for almost 30 years but I still get it all the time.
-A kid comes in to the supplement store that I run and tells me he wants to get bigger.
+A kid comes into the supplement store that I run and tells me he wants to get bigger.
 As I begin to ask questions I discover he hasn’t been training that long.
 Or, sometimes he’s been training long enough to know better.
 So, he tells me he works out everyday with no rest days.
 I press him further.
-I learn that in many cases all he trains is arms and chest.
+I learned that in many cases all he trains is arms and chest.
 That’s 7 biceps workouts a week, every week!!
 I even had one kid who did this twice a day!
 If your name is Arnold and you are training for the Mr. O, it might be OK.
 But who knows who this kid was and he’d been training for about a month!

 It’s All About Recovery!

 I’ve said it before in my writings, you grow in between workouts when you are recovering.
 Not from how many workouts you do.
 It is absolutely amazing how many people do not understand that.
 The workout itself is a catabolic event.
 That means it tears down muscle tissue.
-You have to re feed your muscles at the end of the workout.
+You have to re-feed your muscles at the end of the workout.
 You have to allow time for repair to take place.
 If you do not let this happen you will not grow.
 It’s that simple.

 How much time does the biceps need to recover?
 For the average natural athlete, I only advocate one session per week, of any muscle group.
 Are you young with a lot of free time?
 Maybe not natural?
 You can train a muscle every 3-4 days.